-Links from other sites (backlinks) to your content is an important ranking factor.
+Links from other sites (backlinks) to your content are an important ranking factor.
 Search engines use this information to gauge the level of authority of your blog.
 A backlink from Forbes is much more authoritative in the eyes of Google than a backlink from a small business blog.

-There’s no long term substitute for natural backlinks—creating content that others naturally want to link to.
+There’s no long-term substitute for natural backlinks—creating content that others naturally want to link to.

 Certain types of content lend themselves more to natural backlinks.
 Compiled survey results are one type.
 If someone can support their content by linking to your data, that can result in a high authority backlink.

 Writing a blog post about “the history of your industry” is another type.
 Our Brief History of Customer Relationship Management post got a backlink from a site with an Ahrefs Domain Rating of 91 out of 100.

 There are many tactics for getting backlinks.
 Cold outreach has a low conversion rate.
 You could instead let people in your network know about content that they might be interested in or that people in their network might be interested in.
 More awareness in your extended network will increase the probability of getting a backlink.